bencam/simple-python-games/README.md

 ## Usage

-All three games run on the command line.
+All four games run on the command line.
 To play, simply clone the repository and run:

 `$ python file-name-of-game.py`